Category: Driving Under the Influence

 It is important for a person facing federal drunk driving charges to understand that not every attorney is fully capable of representing a person in Federal Court.
 Federal courts differ from state courts in terms of timelines and procedures.
 It is important to use a federal criminal defense lawyer who is knowledgeable about the federal rules when fighting federal DUI / DWI charges.

-Alcohol Education Programs in Alameda County, California
+Alcohol Education Programs in Lake County, California

-Alcohol Education Programs in Alameda County, California
+Alcohol Education Programs in Lake County, California

 In California, there are several levels of Alcohol Education Programs that are offered.
 In order to enroll in one of the programs, one must be referred, either by the court or the California Department of Motor Vehicles (DMV).